MicrosoftDocs/security/security-docs/zero-trust/azure-networking-visibility.md

 This article is a part of a [series of articles](azure-networking-overview.md) that demonstrate how to apply the principles of Zero Trust to Azure networking.

-The types of network traffic inspection covered in this article are:
+The types of network traffic covered in this article are:

 - Centralized
-- East-west (traffic flows from virtual network [VNet]-to-VNet and VNet-to-on-premises)
+- East-west traffic, which are traffic flows between your Azure virtual networks (VNets) and your Azure services and on-premises network
-- North-south (traffic flows from private networks to and from the Internet)
+- North-south, which are traffic flows between your Azure environment and the Internet

 ## Reference architecture

-The following diagram shows the reference architecture for this Zero Trust guidance for traffic inspection between on-premises and Azure VNets, within Azure VNets, and between Azure VNets and the Internet.
+The following diagram shows the reference architecture for this Zero Trust guidance for traffic inspection between on-premises and Azure VNets, between Azure VNets and Azure services, and between your Azure environment and the Internet.

 :::image type="content" source="media/azure-networking/azure-networking-visibility-reference-architecture.svg" alt-text="Diagram showing the reference architecture and east-west and north-south traffic flows." lightbox="media/azure-networking/azure-networking-visibility-reference-architecture.svg":::